amirrezavazifeh/ECG-Heart-Arrhythmia-Detection/README.md

-# Manifold Learning for Personalized and Label-free \n Heart Arrhythmia Detection
+# Manifold Learning for Personalized and Label-free \\ Heart Arrhythmia Detection

 ---